 In California, you must obtain a permit to carry a concealed weapon -- including a pistol, revolver, or other firearm.
 The permit is known as a CCW license, which stands for “Carry Concealed Weapon.”
 If you have a CCW license, you can purchase a handgun without an additional permit.
 (California Penal Code § 31700(9).)
 If you do not have a CCW license, you must obtain a Handgun Safety Certificate before purchasing a handgun.
 (California Penal Code § 31700.)
 You may, however, purchase a rifle or shotgun without a permit.

 California has a new law on how residents may bring guns into the state.
-See What is the legal way to bring a firearm into California? for more information.

 A CITY'S RESTRICTIONS STRUCK DOWN

 The city of San Diego imposed restrictions on who may carry a concealed gun, requiring that an applicant provide "good cause" for the permit.
 This requirement was challenged as an impermissible limitation on the Second Amendment.
 In Peruta v.
 City of San Diego (742 F.3d 1144 (2014)), a three-judge panel of the federal Ninth Circuit Court of Appeals ruled in February 2014 that this portion of the city's gun law is unconstitutional, as an impermissible restriction on the Second Amendment.

 Even if you have a concealed weapon license, there are some places and situations where you are not allowed to carry a gun.